-Climate-controlled storage units are a great way to protect valuable items.
-Climate-controlled storage units allow you to keep your belongings in an environment that is similar to the inside of a home, with consistent temperature and humidity.
+Climate-controlled storage units are a great way to protect valuable furniture.
+Climate-controlled storage units allow you to keep your furniture in an environment that is similar to the inside of a home, with consistent temperature and humidity.
 Some of these belongings include both wooden and leather furniture.

 1. Leather Furniture

 Leather furniture needs ideal conditions to stay in good shape, which is why climate-controlled storage units are the perfect place to store leather furniture.
 When the humidity is too low and the heat is too high, leather can crack.
 High humidity levels are not good either.
 When the humidity is too high, mold can develop on your leather furniture.

 Properly prepare leather furniture before placing it into storage.
 Apply a leather conditioner and allow time for the conditioner soak into the furniture.
 You don’t want to put leather furniture into storage when the weather is wet — that could lead to mold issues.
 The leather conditioner will strengthen the leather.